Lentils with Dumplings (Easy One-Pot Comfort Food)

 Instructions

-- Make the soffritto.
-Heat olive oil and gently cook the onions, carrots, and celery until soft and fragrant.
+- Heat olive oil in a large pot over medium heat.
+Sauté onions, carrots, and celery until soft and fragrant (about 5 minutes).

 Notes